Longwater1234/space-checkers/README.md

   sudo apt install libsfml-dev
   sudo apt install libssl-dev
 ```
-- Luckily, Windows and macOS come with their native SSL libs built-in, so this game will utilize them for HTTPS requests.
+- Luckily, Windows and macOS come with their native SSL libs built-in, so nothing more to do :-)

 ## Building Instructions